From £6.00

 Box is one of the best hedging plants for a formal look, whether that's as traditional as a parterre or as contemporary as geometric topiary.
 The ornamental, evergreen low-growing hedges look equally good frosted in winter or glossy green in summer.

 It clips so tightly that you can achieve knife-edge lines with it, due to the sheer number of small leaves.
 Box can act as a frame for bedding schemes and stop plants spilling over paths - think of Monty Don's Jewel Garden at Longmeadow.
-Here, the rich tones of dahlias, grasses and herbaceous perennials tumble around.
+Here, the rich tones of dahlias and grasses tumble around.
 Ornamental kitchen gardens on country estates were often edged with box to create a productive yet visually stunning vista.

 Buxus sempervirens is one of the favourite plants used for topiary, as it is so dense - think of the ubiquitous box balls you see in many a modern garden.
 However, box can live for several centuries and grow up to 6m tall, as many huge examples in stately homes will testify.